open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 > each message it accounts for, the "Deliver" or "Receive" span SHOULD link to
 > the "Create" span for the message.

+##### Settlement

+Messages can be settled in a variety of different ways.
+In some cases, messages are not settled at all (fire-and-forget), in other cases settlement operations are triggered manually by the user, in callback scenarios settlement can be automatically triggered by messaging SDKs based on return values of callbacks.

+A "Settle" spans should be created for every settlement operation, no matter if the settlement operation was manually triggered by the user or automatically triggered by SDKs.
+SDKs will in some cases auto-settle messages in push-scenarios, when messages are delivered via callbacks.
+In this case it is recommended to create a parent span, so that a "Settle" span will be a sibling of the related "Deliver" span.

+> "Settle" spans SHOULD be created for every manually or automatically
+> triggered settlement operation.

 ### System-specific extensions

 ### Examples